tblume1992/RegressionModelSelection/README.md

 Run model_selection_test for a good idea of how it all works.

-For further analysis you could download my "OccamsWindow" script which is a model averaging technique and comapare results.
+For further analysis you could download my "OccamsWindow" script which is a model averaging technique and compare results.